YoRyan/mailrise/README.rst

                                                            Defaults to ``None``.
 configs.<name>.mailrise.send_message_encrypted    bool     The HTML conversion string is used to convert HTML messages to text format.
 The original
                                                            formatting is kept the best it can be when converting.

+							   Sending encrypted messages requires a set encryption password and random salt.

                                                            Defaults to ``None``.